Faculty and Staff

 John A. Eterno, Ph.D.

-John A. Eterno is professor, associate dean and director of graduate studies in criminal justice.
-He served as a sworn officer with the New York City police department (NYPD) from 1983 to 2004 and retired as a captain.
-He had many assignments including patrol in various precincts and units, teaching at the Police Academy, and conducting research for the department in several capacities including the Police Commissioner's Office of Management Analysis and Planning.
+Professor, associate dean and director of graduate studies in criminal justice, John Eterno has served as a sworn officer with the New York City police department (NYPD) from 1983 to 2004 and retired as a captain.
+He had many assignments including patrol in various precincts and units, teaching at the Police Academy and conducting research for the department in several capacities including the Police Commissioner's Office of Management Analysis and Planning.
 His research for the NYPD on physical standards won a prestigious Police Foundation award.
 He is also responsible for the research leading to increased age and education requirements for police officer candidates.
 His work on mapping with the NYPD also earned him the Enterprise Initiative Award from the New York City Mayor's office.
 Additionally, Dr. Eterno recently received the Faculty Research Award at Molloy College for his outstanding scholarly contributions to the field of criminal justice.

 Dr. Eterno is on the Board of Editors for Police Practice and Research: An International Journal.
 He is an active member of the Academy of Criminal Justice Sciences, the American Society of Criminology, Criminal Justice Educators of New York State, the International Police Executive Symposium, and the Captain's Endowment Association.
 He is also on the Board of Directors of the American Association of Law Enforcement Professionals' Long Island Branch.

 Dr. Eterno has consulted and testified on police management and legal issues.
 For example, he has worked with the United States Attorney's office, National Development Research Institutes, testified before the New York State Legislature and consulted for various law firms.
 He was recently recognized as an expert witness on police management in federal court.
 Dr. Eterno is frequently asked to lecture, speak and write about his research worldwide at various conferences, universities, symposia and media outlets.